State serf: Kiselyov reforms

 As a result of eventual land shortage and increasing servile duties at the beginning of the 19th century, a progressive depletion of the state peasants resulted.
-This began to occur more frequently after state peasant unrest (for example the Cholera Riots and Potato Riots of 1834 and 1840–41) due to the reduction of holdings, the severity of dues, and other influences.
+This began to occur more frequently after state peasant unrest (for example the cholera riots and potato riots of 1834 and 1840–41) due to the reduction of holdings, the severity of dues, and other influences.
 The question of changing the management of state peasants was cause for numerous state projects.

 In the 1830s the government began to reform the management of the state of the village.
 Through the years 1837–41 reform was implemented, developed by Pavel Kiselyov.
 He established the Ministry of State Property and its local authorities which were assigned "guardianship" over state peasants through the rural community.
-Corvée duties were eliminated, state peasantry in Lithuania, Belarus and the Ukraine was stopped, renting state peasants out was eliminated, and the system of dues was modernized.
+Corvée duties were eliminated, state peasantry in Lithuania, Belarus and Ukraine was stopped, renting state peasants out was eliminated, and the system of dues was modernized.

 A staunch opponent of serfdom, Kiselev believed that freedom should be introduced gradually, "to destroy slavery by itself and without disruption of the state."

 The state government and the peasants were to have the opportunity to decide their own affairs within the framework of the rural community.
 However, the peasants were still attached to the land.
 A radical reform of the state of the village was made possible only after the abolition of serfdom.
 Despite the gradual transformation, they still encountered resistance because landlords feared that the release of government serfs would give a dangerous example to their private possessory of peasants.

 Kiselev intended to regulate the allotments and obligations serfs and partly subordinate them to the Ministry of State Property, but this outraged landowners and was not implemented.

 However, in the preparation of the eventual peasant reform of 1861, the drafters of the legislation used the experience Kiselev reforms, especially in the organization of peasant self-determination and the legal status of the farmers.

-Emancipation
+Buying out the land by the state peasants

-On 24 November 1866, Russia adopted a law "On the Land Device State Peasants", allowing the rural society to maintain land in their possession with the rights of "ownership".
+On 24 November 1866, Russia adopted a law "On the Land Arrangement State Peasants", allowing the rural society to maintain land in their possession with the rights of "ownership".
 Redemption from the government of the property holdings was regulated by the law of 12 June 1886.
 After the implementation of these reforms, plots of state peasants were reduced by 10% in the central provinces and 44% – in the northern.
 Payments were calculated for 49½ years, and in some cases had to be made before 1931, but were canceled on 1 January 1907 as part of the Stolypin agrarian reform under the influence of the revolution in 1905.